FENECON Commercial 50 — Assembly and Operating Instructions

 -

-Switch cabinets (e. g. inverter housing) must always be kept locked.
+Control cabinets (e. g. inverter housing) must always be kept locked.
 Only authorized personnel with appropriate training and safety instructions (e. g. service personnel) should be allowed access.

 -

-Observe the inspection and maintenance intervals for electrical components specified by the manufacturer.
+The inspection and maintenance intervals for electrical components specified by the manufacturer must be observed.

 -